tpsawant027/runboxd/README.md

   resource limits) that `make gen-images` compiles into the registry the daemon reads.
 Adding a language or version means adding a spec and rebuilding — the same spec produces both the Docker image and the nsjail rootfs, so it works on either backend with no Go changes.
+Each language can also ship its own tests in a co-located `images/<lang>/tests.yml`: a closed **conformance** layer (checks that OOM kills, timeouts, sandbox escapes, and compile errors are handled correctly) and an open **smoke** layer (arbitrary input/output pairs authored by the operator). `make conformance` and `make conformance-nsjail` run all of them.

 Incoming requests are handled by a bounded worker pool.
 When the pool and its queue are full, further requests are rejected with HTTP 429 rather than queued